 Do Hermit Crabs Leave Their Shell to Die?

-- It keeps them hydrated and protected from the elements
+- Protection from the elements

-- It protects them from predators or other hermit crabs
+- Safety from other hermit crabs

 Hermit Crab Left Shell And Died